Harshita-i/prism/README.md

 | `GET` | `/decisions/{decision_id}/lifecycle` | Get lifecycle history |
 | `GET` | `/analytics` | Get analytics |
 | `GET` | `/decision-search` | Search decisions |

-## Additional Notes

-- Prism can run without an LLM API key using local fallback reasoning.
-- Gemini-compatible LLM support can be enabled through environment variables.
-- Current knowledge and memory are seeded for local execution.
-- Real enterprise connectors such as SharePoint, Slack, Notion, Google Drive, and CRM can be added as future data sources.
-- Prism supports decision intelligence and human review, not automatic business execution.

 ## Future Scope